 Use in Ghana

-The fundamental principle is that the receiver (the GNSS station) transmits the data in real-time to a central server which handles the data logging and distribution to potential users.
-Beside the hardware integration, we also prepared a software package that can manage and monitor the GNSS data streaming and logging.
+The fundamental principle is that the receiver (the GNSS station) transmits the data in real-time to a central server that handles the data logging and distribution to potential users.
+Besides the hardware integration, we also prepared a software package that can manage and monitor the GNSS data streaming and logging.

 Andreas Krietemeyer and Peter Verweij,